Totoual/oef-sdk-python/docs/source/user/communication-protocols.rst

     agent.unregister_agent()

-Notice that we don't need to use a description, since our agent in the `Agent Directory` is uniquely identified by the `public key` of the agent.
+Notice that we don't need to use a description since our agent in the `Agent Directory` is uniquely identified by the `public key` of the agent.

 Register service